Film Studies A Level

-You will have the opportunity to participate in our film club, as well as talks, workshops and the Water Sprite film competition.
+You will have the opportunity to participate in our film club, as well as talks, workshops and the Water sprite film competition.
 Students also run a film magazine, The Long Lens, which is curated and produced with each student having a specific role in the production.

-There is also an opportunity to visit the creative hub of New York during the annual Film, Media and Photography trip where we attend galleries, talks and film screenings.
+There is also an opportunity to visit the creative hub of New York during the annual Film, Media and Photography trip where we can attend galleries, talks and film screenings.

 Skills you'll gain

-Gain a different understanding of the film and TV you consume every day, getting more out of how camera angles, movement, sound and lighting create meaning.
-You will appreciate the two-way influences of film – how society shapes the films we make, and how the films we make help shape society.
+- Appreciate the two-way influences of film – how society shapes the films we make, and how the films we make help shape society.